 Every plant maintenance system, whether it be a standalone computerized maintenance management system (CMMS) or a fully integrated EAM application, will support time-based maintenance.
 However, there are two other very important aspects to maintenance today that aren’t so well-achieved in software solutions, which also need to be addressed.

 The first of these is Predictive Maintenance – or PdM.
-PdM technologies need to link data from the equipment either through a real time, data capture configuration, or through human effort.
+PdM technologies need to link data from the equipment either through a real-time, data capture configuration or through human effort.
 This way, EAM software can display critical values on a degradation curve, called the Potential to Failure (P-F) curve.
 The P-F curve measures reducing levels of failure resistance over time or use.
 Not all software does that, and this is one of the elements necessary for good PdM functionality.
-Measurement, control and, henceforth, management get easier once we put in place degradation curves on all of the equipment.
+Measurement, control, and, henceforth, management get easier once we put in place degradation curves on all of the equipment.
 Of course, not all equipment will behave according to a degradation curve.
 Some equipment fails in such a way that there is no warning or fails without anyone knowing it is failed.
 Because of that, EAM software should also support something called ‘Failure Finding’.

 Failure finding helps you identify equipment that is already in a failed state.
-These are the most insidious kinds of failures in industry because they happen to protective equipment.
-For example, circuit breaker that fails in such a way that no one knows it is in a failed state.
-When the circuit it is supposed to be protecting overloads, the breaker cannot trip out since it’s already failed.
+These are the most insidious kinds of failures in the industry because they happen to protect equipment.
+For example, a circuit breaker that fails in such a way that no one knows it is in a failed state.
+When the circuit is supposed to be protecting overloads, the breaker cannot trip out since it’s already failed.
 In this ‘multiple failure’ scenario, the circuit that the breaker should be protecting will experience devastating consequences from the overload condition.

 In conclusion, to be viable in today’s proactive maintenance workplace environment, a software solution must support not only preventive (or time-based) maintenance approaches, but also PdM techniques and failure finding approaches to ensure protective equipment is not already in a failed state.